Why Inter Pipeline Stock Cut Its Dividend

 Inter Pipeline's 2019 results were lackluster.
 Shareholders could have gotten out of the stock at about CAD$20 per share (double today's price) when it reported the results on February 20.

-Year over year, pipeline volumes fell 1.7% and NGL processing volumes fell 3.6%.
+Year over year, pipeline volumes fell 1.7% and NGL processing volumes rose 3.6%.
 Lower commodity prices ushered higher usage of its bulk liquid storage assets.

 Source: Inter Pipe 2019 results